-What are the benefits of CAR-T therapy?
+What are the Benefits of CAR T-cell Therapy?

 Historically, treatment for leukemia has been heavily dependent on the use of chemotherapy.
 Unfortunately, the side effects of chemotherapy can be tremendous, as chemotherapy attacks cells both good and bad that are actively growing when the chemotherapy is given.

-CAR-T therapy includes a number of steps.
+CAR T-cell therapy includes a number of steps.

-- T-cell collection: If your child is determined to be a good candidate for CAR-T therapy, a portion of his or her T-cells will be removed through a blood draw process called apheresis.
+- T-cell collection: If your child is determined to be a good candidate for CAR T-cell therapy, a portion of his or her T-cells will be removed through a blood draw process called apheresis.
 During this outpatient procedure, a portion of your child’s T-cells (around 1%) are removed from the blood stream over a two to three-hour period.
 The process leaves the remainder of your immune system intact.

-- Cell “training”: Once collected, the T-cells are then manufactured into the final CAR-T product through a two to four-week process in a lab.
+- Cell “training”: Once collected, the T-cells are then manufactured into the final CAR T-cell product through a two to four-week process in a lab.
 The T-cells are genetically modified – or “trained” – by producing a protein called chimeric antigen receptor (CAR) on the cell surface.
 The CAR receptor helps the white blood cells effectively target a protein on the leukemia cells and destroy only those cancerous cells.

-- Reinfusion: The CAR-T cells are then given to patients through an IV infusion over approximately 5-10 minutes.
+- Reinfusion: The CAR T-cells are then given to patients through an IV infusion over approximately 5-10 minutes.
 Once the CAR-T cells are in the patient’s body, they begin to multiply and attack the cancer cells they have been programmed to destroy.

 The Michigan Difference in cellular therapy

-The University of Michigan has been on the front lines of CAR T-cell therapy for the past several years, participating in the pivotal trials that led to the approval of the first FDA-approved CAR T-cell therapy in 2017.
+University of Michigan Health has been on the front lines of CAR T-cell therapy for the past several years, participating in the pivotal trials that led to the approval of the first FDA-approved CAR T-cell therapy in 2017.

 Our physicians specialize in the care of relapsed and resistant leukemia, offering access to the latest innovative treatment protocols and Phase 1 clinical trials.

-Take the next step
+Take the Next Step

-To learn more about CAR-T therapy at C.S.
+To learn more about CAR T-cell therapy at C.S.
 Mott Children’s Hospital, call 734-936-9814.